 .
 They may be saved by the New Covenant or were righteous enough to pass the Judgment, but their sins discredit them so they don't have the wedding clothes needed for the wedding banquet and other roles in the next life.
 We know this because the wedding clothes symbolize righteous acts[3.1.50]

 from Revelation 19:8, "for the fine linen [of the Bride] is the righteous acts of the saints."

 For the Jews or "sons of the kingdom" in Matthew 8:12, they would have needed the righteous act of confessing belief in Christ to get their wedding clothes, like the wise virgins represent being truly saved by the New Covenant; they were automatically admitted into the wedding feast (Matthew 25:10).

-Be as the wise virgins and make sure you truly are reborn with God and never deny Him.
-Also keep from sin that would make you a vessel of dishonor, so you aren't ejected from the wedding feast and excluded from things in the next life.
-That requires knowledge and wisdom, which is what I believe the wise virgins told the others to go buy in Matthew 25:9 when they said, "go buy oil from the dealers" - the knowledge of how to be truly saved as told here and live righteously, which I started talking about in this document.
+Be as the wise virgins and make sure you truly are reborn with God and maintain public loyalty to Him.
+Also keep from sin that would make you a vessel of dishonor, so you aren't ejected from the wedding feast and excluded from other things in the next life.
+That requires knowledge and wisdom, which is what the wise virgins told the others to go buy in Matthew 25:9 when they said, "go buy oil from the dealers" - the knowledge of how to be truly saved as told here and live righteously, which I started talking about.

 The Parables of Talents and Minas